 They may differ to the information contained in this leaflet.

 If you do not understand the instructions on the tube, ask your doctor or pharmacist

 How much to use

 Your doctor will tell you how much of this medicine you should use and where to apply

 How to use it

-Apply a thin layer of APOC-5FU to the affected areas of your skin.
-Avoid eyelids nose and lips.
+3. Apply a thin layer of APOC-5FU to the affected areas of your skin, preferably with

 When to use it